 The following are some of the chemicals you will encounter as a custodian: germicidal detergent, bowl cleaner ice melt.
 Always follow the directions provided with these products.
-You must have a MSDS sheet on site for each chemical.
+You must have a Material Safety Data Sheet (MSDS) on site for each chemical.
+MSDS should be maintained in a binder in the Administrative Offices and the head custodian's office or closet.
+All custodians must be able to access a copy of the MSDS binder.

-- Always read manufacturer's labels before using any chemical. - Always use the manufacturer's directions and dilution ratio. - Wear rubber gloves when handling caustics, acids, or other substances harmful to the skin. - Never mix chemicals. - Use chemicals in designated areas and for designated purposes only. - Never use chemicals that have been sitting in storage for a long time or out of date. - Always keep chemicals out of the reach of children. - Never put chemicals in unmarked containers or containers that have different labels from that chemical.
-Ensure all containers are properly labeled. - Always wash your hands after using any chemical. - Always have proper ventilation. - Contact Risk Management about use of any chemicals or if you have any questions.
+- Always read manufacturer's labels before using any chemical. - Always use the manufacturer's directions and dilution ratio. - Wear rubber gloves when handling caustics, acids, or other substances harmful to the skin. - Never mix chemicals. - Use chemicals in designated areas and for designated purposes only. - Never use chemicals that have been sitting in storage for a long time or are out of date. - Always keep chemicals out of the reach of children. - Never put chemicals in unmarked containers or containers that have different labels from that chemical.
+Ensure all containers are properly labeled. - Always wash your hands after using any chemical. - Always have proper ventilation. - Contact Risk Management about the use of any chemicals or if you have any questions.